mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 4.0.3 =
-* YARPP template files no longer recognize `Template Name` fields in their headers, instead using `YARPP Template`.
-This is to avoid confusion with regular page templates.
 * Bugfix: on sites where custom templates are not available, the "thumbnails" display option would get reset when visiting the YARPP settings page
 * [Bugfix](http://wordpress.org/support/topic/yarpp-css-is-delayed-or-doesnt-load): the CSS for YARPP's thumbnails display would load at the foot of the page, and therefore would cause some style-flashing.
 This is fixed for automatic includes, but not for widgets or manual calls.
+* Restoration of the `$post` global after YARPP is now more robust.
+Fixes the display of incorrect metadata on some complex themes.
+* YARPP template files no longer recognize `Template Name` fields in their headers, instead using `YARPP Template`.
+This is to avoid confusion with regular page templates.
 * Added "Related Posts" meta box to other "auto display" post types
 * Updated Polish localization